MicrosoftDocs/cpp-docs/docs/c-runtime-library/execute-onexit-table-initialize-onexit-table-register-onexit-function.md

 #### Parameters
 `table`<br/>
-[inout] Pointer to the onexit function table.
+[in, out] Pointer to the onexit function table.

 `function`<br/>
 [in] Pointer to a function to add to the onexit function table.